o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 ## What are the disadvantages of the feature?

 Some assets will be moved between Gems and some names will change.
 The names and paths of the *prefab* will be kept, but not necessarily names and paths of each asset.
 Some assets will be removed.
 There is a risk that someone in some project uses low-level assets (a mesh file or a texture).
-Such project will require manual fixes or old version of some Gems.
+Such project will require manual fixes or old versions of some Gems.

 ### How will this be implemented or integrated into the O3DE environment?